onzfonz/comp227/src/content/1/en/part1c.md

 ### Component helper functions

-Let's expand our <i>Hello</i> component so that it guesses the year of birth of the person being greeted:
+Let's expand our `Hello` component so that it guesses the year of birth of the person being greeted:

 ```js
 const Hello = (props) => {